pixel

 Final Manuscript

-When a book is accepted for publication, we ask the author to make a final review of their manuscript for accuracy and consistency of names, dates, use of first, second, and third person, verb tense, transitions, and style using the Chicago Manual of Style and submit it to us in MS Word format.
-In some cases, where the author consistently adheres to another accepted style such as APA, AP, MLA, or the NY Times that may be acceptable, but we do prefer CMOS.
+When a book is accepted for publication, we ask the author to make a final review of their manuscript using the Chicago Manual of Style for accuracy and consistency of names, dates, use of first, second, and third person, verb tense, transitions, and style and submit it to us in MS Word format.

 Copy and line editing

-The author must approve changes and make requested edits and/or discuss them with the editor.
+A professional editor will review manuscript submissions in detail for copy and line editing.
+If we determine the book needs further editing, one of our editors will provide a quote and sample edit.
+The author is responsible for this additional cost.
+When working with one of our preferred editors, the author must approve changes, and make requested edits and/or discuss them with the editor.
 This step may go through more than one iteration.
 It is the last opportunity for content or stylistic changes.
-Only corrections will be allowed after this point.

 Proofreading

-All edited manuscripts, regardless of the publishing model, will be sent to a copy editor for final review of accuracy and correctness of spelling and punctuation.
-Those changes must be approved by the author.
+All edited manuscripts will be sent to a proofreader for a final review of the accuracy and correctness of spelling and punctuation.
+The author must approve those changes.

 The author’s approved text will be converted into a professional layout.